microsoft/WhatTheHack/000-HowToHack/WTH-HowToHostAHack.md

 ### Tips for Virtual

 What The Hack was designed to be hosted as an in-person or virtual event.
-While most details of ***how*** to hack were covered earlier in this document, we wanted to share some tips and lessons learned for improving the virtual experience based on previous WTH events that have been hosted.
+While most details of ***how*** to hack were covered earlier in this document, we wanted to share some tips and lessons learned for improving the virtual experience based on previous What The Hack events that have been hosted.

-- Encourage attendees to keep an open mic and use cameras as often as possible.
+- Require attendees to keep an open mic and use cameras as often as possible.
 Noisy pets, kids, or spouses.
 It's all fine in the spirit of keeping remote attendees engaged and feeling as though they are together.
 Just remember to mute the toilet flushes!
 - If a coach observes an individual on mute for long periods of time or not speaking up as the squad hacks, the coach should reach out in a private chat to ask the person if they need help.
 The goal is to keep the person engaged in the hack and away from their email, phone, social media, etc.
-- If bandwidth is tight for an attendee, they can turn off his/her camera as well as the ***incoming*** video stream from other participants.
+- If bandwidth is tight for an attendee, they can turn off their camera as well as the ***incoming*** video stream from other participants.
-- Coaches should keep their cameras on as often as possible so attendees know they are available, especially during any lectures or re-caps
+- Coaches should never turn their cameras off so that attendees know they are available, especially during any lectures or re-caps
-- Stand-ups really need to be stand ups!
+- Stand-ups really need to be stand ups.
 Encourage attendees to take a break from their screen and headsets and walk around.
 Sitting at a desk for long periods is not healthy.

 Remote attendees may be spread across timezones.
 There are multiple related learnings here: